wenijinew/eu.tmux/README.md

 Theme file is to decouple _icon_, _decorator_, _style_ and _color_ configurations from the main configuration file.
 Refer to the [Template Theme File](template.theme.yaml) for details.
 The [Template Theme File](template.theme.yaml) is mainly used for [Dynamic Theme](#dynamic-theme) generation.
 All color values in the [Template Theme File](template.theme.yaml) are [Color Identity](#color-identity) such as `C_1_3` which will be replaced with specific color HEX value such as `#ff7834` when [Dynamic Theme](#dynamic-theme) is generated.
 Therefore, in generated [Dynamic Theme](#dynamic-theme) file, all color values are HEX value and not color identity anymore.

+_Note_: User can have their own Template Theme File.
+The customized Template Theme File name should be configured in `$XDG_CONFIG_HOME/eutmux/eutmux.yaml` by `general\options\_eutmux_template_name`.
+The customized Template Theme File should be located in the eutmux configuration root directory `$XDG_CONFIG_HOME/eutmux/`.

 ### Dynamic Theme